Purpose

 Are you wondering what makes for a strong application?

 The SCAC recommends using the rubric in this section as a guide when writing your application.
-Grant panelists will score your application responses based on the criteria within this rubric.
+Grant reviewers will score your application responses based on the criteria within this rubric.

-FY26 Festivals Program Grant Application Evaluation Rubric |
+FY27 Festivals Grant Application Evaluation Rubric |

 ||||

-Project Details: 30% of Total Score |
+Project Details – 30% of Total Score |

 ||||

-Project Implementation: 35% of Total Score |
+Project Implementation – 35% of Total Score |

 ||||

-Project Partners | 0-1 point: There is no evidence of cooperative relationships and support from other artists and community organizations and/or businesses. | 2-3 points: There is some evidence of cooperative relationships and support from other artists and community organizations and/or businesses. | 4 points: There is evidence of cooperative relationships and support from other artists and community organizations and/or businesses. | 5 points: There is strong evidence of cooperative relationships and support from other artists and community organizations and/or businesses. |
+| Project Partners | 0-1 points: There is no evidence of cooperative relationships and support from other artists and community organizations and/or businesses. | 2-3 points: There is minimal evidence of cooperative relationships and limited, surface-level support from other artists and community organizations and/or businesses. | 4 points: There is evidence of cooperative relationships and support from other artists and community organizations and/or businesses.
+Project partners are active participants and key decision makers. | 5 points: There is strong evidence of cooperative relationships and support from other artists and community organizations and/or businesses.
+Project partners are highly involved in the festival through idea sharing, decision making, and responsibility. |

-Marketing Strategy | 0-5 points: The marketing efforts are not well planned with no description of how they will promote the festival to their intended audience. | 6-12 points: The marketing efforts are somewhat well planned with a limited description of how they will promote the festival to their intended audience. | 13-14 points: The marketing efforts are well planned with a description of how they will promote the festival to their intended audience. | 15 points: The marketing efforts are extremely well planned with a detailed description of how they will promote the festival to their intended audience. |
+| Marketing Strategy | 0-5 points: The marketing efforts are not well planned or the efforts are insufficient in relation to the size and scope of the festival. | 6-12 points: The marketing efforts are minimally planned with a limited description of how they will promote the festival to their intended audience.
+Most efforts are achievable and in alignment with the size and scope of the festival. | 13-14 points: The marketing efforts are well planned with a description of how they will promote the festival to their intended audience.
+Efforts are achievable and in alignment with the size and scope of the festival. | 15 points: The marketing efforts are extremely well planned with a detailed description of how they will promote the festival to their intended audience.
+Efforts are clearly achievable and in strong alignment with the size and scope of the festival. |

-Festival Impact: 15% of Total Score |
+Festival Impact – 15% of Total Score |

 ||||

-Engagement | 0-1 point: There is no evidence of engagement with the local community and government. | 2-3 points: There is evidence of limited engagement with the local community and government. | 4 points: There is evidence of engagement with the local community and government. | 5 points: There is evidence of extensive engagement with the local community and government. |
+| Engagement | 0-1 points: There is no plan for engagement with the local community beyond marketing and advertising. | 2-3 points: There is vague or limited engagement with the local community.
+The festival will use arts-based activities to connect with the public mostly as spectators or in non-participatory ways. | 4 points: There is evidence of meaningful engagement with the local community.
+The festival intentionally engages the public, where community members benefit directly through active participation. | 5 points: There is evidence of extensive engagement with the local community.
+Project embeds participatory public engagement as its core focus, fostering deep relationships and encouraging community involvement.
+Community members are actively involved as stakeholders, vendors, participants, volunteers, and/or contributors. |

-Accessibility | 0-1 point: The organization has no plans to ensure the programming, facilities, and venue are accessible to people of all abilities. | 2 points: The organization has limited plans to ensure the programming, facilities, and venue are accessible to people of all abilities. | 3 points: The organization has plans to ensure the programming, facilities, and venue are accessible to people of all abilities. | 4 points: The organization has extensive plans to ensure the programming, facilities, and venue are accessible to people of all abilities. |
+| Accessibility | 0 points: The organization has no plans to ensure the programming, facilities, and venue are accessible to people of all abilities. | 1 point: The organization has vague and/or limited plans to ensure the programming, facilities, and venue are accessible to people of all abilities. | 2 points: The organization has specific plans to ensure the programming, facilities, and venue are accessible to people of all abilities. | 3 points: The organization has extensive plans to ensure the programming, facilities, and venue are accessible to people of all abilities.
+The organization has planned for a diverse range of accessibility needs. |

 ||||

-Budget | 0-5 points: The budget is not balanced and does not reflect investments in artists and arts activities. | 6-12 points: The budget is balanced but does not reflect investments in artists and arts activities. | 13-14 points: The budget is balanced and does reflect investments in artists and arts activities. | 15 points: The budget is balanced and reflects extensive investments in artists and arts activities. |
+| Budget | 0-5 points: The budget is not balanced and does not reflect investments in artists and arts activities. | 6-12 points: The budget is balanced but does not reflect investments in artists and arts activities. | 13-14 points: The budget is balanced and reflects investments in artists and arts activities. | 15 points: The budget is balanced and reflects extensive investments in artists and arts activities. |

-Applications are accepted through our grants portal, which uses the Foundant platform.
+Applications are accepted through our grants portal, which uses Foundant.

 New to Foundant?
 For frequently asked questions, registration instructions, and other helpful information, we highly recommend visiting the Grants Portal FAQ before you begin working in the system.